 Master mode of operation is supported by interrupt generation on the detection of the Start and Stop conditions.
 The Stop (P) and Start (S) bits are cleared from a Reset or when the MSSP module is disabled.
-Control of the $I^2C$ bus may be taken when the P bit is set, or the bus is Idle, with both the S and P bits clear.
+Control of the $l^2C$ bus may be taken when the P bit is set, or the bus is Idle, with both the S and P bits clear.

-In Firmware Controlled Master mode, user code conducts all $I^2C$ bus operations based on Start and Stop bit conditions.
+In Firmware Controlled Master mode, user code conducts all ${\rm I}^2{\rm C}$ bus operations based on Start and Stop bit conditions.